Revery-Technologies/revery/README.md

   ![Homescreen](/readmeRes/IMG_5398.PNG)

   Third, mindfulness, where they can do breathing exercises that will help calm them down in times of stress.

+ ### other files

+ All other files are setup files for running the app, and do not correspond to the app's visuals.

 ## Bugs and Future Expansions
 ### Bugs